 Ormiston Sudbury Academy is committed to the benchmarks of good careers guidance, as outlined by Gatsby.
 (Our current GATSBY COMPASS Score is available here, with further information on how we are achieving this, here.)
 The Academy has developed a careers, enterprise, information and guidance programme that runs throughout the school.
 Students participate in careers and employability activities that are spread throughout the curriculum and across all faculties within the Academy.
 The highlight of this activity is an employability skills day for year 10 students that is scheduled to support them at a critical time in their decision-making about curriculum and post-16 preferences.
 Following an employability day that sees local employers delivering sessions on interview skills and the writing of curriculum vitae, employers are invited into the Academy to conduct mock interviews with Year 10 students.
 The employers are supplied with a list of students to interview; this is usually five to six students throughout a morning.

-We also involve lower-school students in two days where they have an opportunity to meet and engage with local and national employers.
+We also involve students in two days where they have an opportunity to meet and engage with local and national employers.
 Year 9 students enjoy a speed-networking event where employers meet with students in small groups of around five or six and, having outlined their roles, employers respond to students’ questions.
 After a short amount of time, a bell is rung and the students move on to the next employer.
 The event provides an excellent opportunity for students to engage with employers, research information about the employment sector and have those all-important one-to-one conversations that build students’ confidence.

 Year 8 students experience careers learning delivered by Barclays Life Skills and the Talent Foundry on resilience, enterprise and core transferable skills, over a four-day period.

 If you would like to support Ormiston Sudbury Academy then we would very much like to speak with you.
 We also promote the work of the New Anglia Enterprise Adviser Network.
-To find out more about this initiative and the many other ways that you can support and work with the Ormiston Sudbury Academy, please contact the Principal on [email protected]
+To find out more about this initiative and the many other ways that you can support and work with the Ormiston Sudbury Academy, please contact the Principal via [email protected]